benoitguigal/reactive-bird/README.md

 /// store accessToken and secret
 ```

-#### If you need to provide your own wrapper types around scala objects
+#### If you need to provide your own wrapper types around Twitter objects

 First define your own wrapper types
 ```